-Each bank will have its own requirements about choosing secure passwords and PINs, so it is best to check with your bank’s online access agreement, bank account agreement or credit cardholder agreements, but there are some general guidelines to keep in mind.
+Choosing a unique password for your online accounts is important.
+Each bank has its own requirements about choosing secure passwords, so it’s best to check with your online access agreement, account agreement or credit cardholder agreements, but there are some general guidelines to keep in mind.

 - Your name or that of a close relative